jhablu/design/README.md

 # design
-I am practicing to create website layout design using html and css .
+I am practicing creating website layout design using HTML and CSS .
+I used features like grid ,shadows , font-family etc.